-==== With all the loyalty you had to Salomon, why did you eventually leave? ==== half.
+With all the loyalty you had to Salomon, why did you eventually leave?

+Gil, who started the department, left in 1988, and I ended up running the department for a year and a half.
 I would find myself talking on the phone a lot-not about trading, but rather about a lot of personnel problems.
 I was also not crazy about traveling all over.
 I didn't like managing people in Tokyo, London, and New York.